schorfES/grunt-lintspaces/docs/intro.md

 #grunt-lintspaces

-A Grunt task for checking spaces in files depending on the nodemodule [lintspaces](https://github.com/schorfES/node-lintspaces).
+A Grunt task for checking spaces in files depending on the node module [lintspaces](https://github.com/schorfES/node-lintspaces).

 If you're looking for a [gulpjs](http://gulpjs.com/) task to validate your